qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i change my notification settings?
 - how do i enable notifications for my email?
 - how do i enable notifications on my email
+- how do you turn off notifications when a package has been delivered have turned off all notifications in the assistant and it still happens

 ## intent:sign_in_problem
 - can't sign in